-- corporate branding/logos on payphones (if not captured in any broader brand benefit estimate); - the value of the income stream from advertisements on payphones.
+- corporate branding/logos on payphones (if not captured in any broader brand benefit estimate): - the value of the income stream from advertisements on payphones.

 Ofcom ultimately calculated the marketing benefits by estimating the proportion of public payphones in uneconomic areas and the economic benefit generated per month-similar to the approach adopted in Italy.
-Ofcom acknowledged the benefit of gaining information on how customers use phone services, although it did not quantify these benefits.63
+Ofcom acknowledged the benefit of gaining information on how customers use phone services, although it did not quantify these benefits.65

+64 Europe Economics (2006), op. cit.

-61 ARCEP (2015), op. cit., p.
+63 ARCEP (2015), op. cit., p.
 32.

-62 Europe Economics (2006), op. cit.

 In Spain, CNMC also estimated the commercial benefits from marketing based on displaying Telefónica's logo on payphones.
 The marketing benefit is calculated as the product of the average income from a payphone per square meter per year and the area of Telefónica logo.
-The total revenue generated from payphones is adjusted to reflect the revenue contribution of Telefónica to the wider Telefónica Group in Spain.64
+The total revenue generated from payphones is adjusted to reflect the revenue contribution of Telefónica to the wider Telefónica Group in Spain.66

 In Portugal, ANACOM identified three types of marketing benefits: access to client information (e.g. demand profile of the customers); advertising on uneconomic payphones; and advertising on customers' bills.
 The regulator concluded that the value of the client information is likely to be negligible.
-Therefore, it quantified only the benefits related to the advertising on payphones and bills.65
+Therefore, it quantified only the benefits related to the advertising on payphones and bills.67